fbpx

 The most significant difference between content and influencer marketing is in regards to the way things are done.

 The first strategy relies on your company’s own work.
 You produce content yourself, have an in-house team, collaborate with an agency, or outsource the production.
 But the one constant is that the posts are published by your brand.
 This means a highly-focused message, a distinct voice, and control over the distribution platform.
+Partnering with a content creation agency can streamline this process, ensuring consistency and professionalism in every piece.

 With influencer marketing, however, the level of control you get is much lower.
 Essentially, this strategy means hiring a person with a well-established following.
 The idea is to have them produce and share content about your brand, knowing that buyer behavior leans towards peer recommendations rather than advertising.